Trello-chan/Proxy-Server/README.md

 - All 3 services are compressed and bundled via webpack with code-splitting to optimize page load speed
 - Each bundle has an expiration date of 1 year, to minimize need to re-download bundles on subsequent visits
 - All API requests will be sent to proxy server, which will then redirect to the appropriate API, which decouples the services and makes refactoring easier.
+- For MVP, on refresh, an API call is made for a random user's data